beeware/website/docs/en/index.md

 ![Open source](images/opensource.png){ .index-main-open-source-logo }

-The Open Source development process has proven itself to be the most reliable way to develop robust and reliable software.
+The open source development process has proven itself to be the most reliable way to develop robust and reliable software.
 That's why the entire BeeWare suite of tools are BSD licensed, and **available for all to use and modify**.

 ## All contributions welcome